-Reconstructive surgery is used to treat a wide range of conditions.is performed to restore function and normal appearance, and correct deformities created by birth defects, trauma or medical conditions like cancer.
+Reconstructive surgery is, in its broadest sense, any surgery used to treat a wide range of conditions, with the aim of restoring function and normal appearance, as well as to correct deformities created by birth defects, trauma or medical conditions like cancer.

 What is reconstructive surgery?

-Reconstructive surgery is used to treat a wide range of conditions which fall into the two following categories, congenital and acquired:
+Reconstructive surgery is used to treat conditions which fall into the two following categories, congenital and acquired:

 • Cleft lip and palate